mahmud1628/Leetcode/Algorithms/Longest Consecutive Sequence.md

  * Initialize an variable ans = 0.
  * Iterate through the array.
  * Find nums[i] - 1 in the set.
- * If it is not found in the set, then nums[i] can be the first element of a subsequence.
+ * If it is not found in the set, then nums[i] can be the first element of a sequence.
 Initialize a variable temp_ans to 0 and repeatedly find the next consecutive elements of that number in the set, if found, then increase temp_ans by 1.
 Stop finding when a consecutive element can't be found in the set and update ans if needed.
  * At last, return ans.

 #### Time Complexity: O(n)